Wednesday, March 25, 2026

 Perhaps it's not much, but maybe something good might come out of the US-Israeli war on Iran.

 Spooked by the precipitous increase in oil and has prices, Britain's biggest energy company, Octopus Energy, has already seen a 50% rise in solar panel sales in the few weeks since the war started, as well as a spike in heat pumps and enquiries about electric vehicles and chargers.
-Something very similar is happening in Europe.

 Now, the UK is introducing new rules to the effect that all new homes built there (from 2028) must be installed with heat pumps and solar panels.
 In addition, plug-in solar panels are to be widely available in stores in Britain.
 The idea is to avoid being held hostage by the globalized oil and gas market, as is happening in the aftermath of the Iran war, and to move closer to "energy sovereignty" for the country.

-Hey, maybe we could do that too, here in sunny Canada?
+Hey, maybe we could do that here too, here in sunny Canada?
 Ah, no, Alberta would never allow that!

 No comments: